 Applying for Financial Aid.
 Students may be eligible for grants and loans provided he/she file a Free Application for Federal Student Aid (FAFSA).
-Complete the FAFSA online at www.fafsa.ed.gov.
+Complete the FAFSA online at www.fafsa.ed.gov or studentaid.gov.

 Filing Dates.
-For the fall term 2018-2019, the application may be filed as early as October 1, 2017.
+For the fall term 2020-2021, the application may be filed as early as October 1, 2019.